 Master The Root Felt In The Fall

 Root felt (which some people refer to as stubble) is home to pathogenic organisms, including the agent responsible for snow mold.
 When the root felt is too thick, the vegetative point of the blades of grass is then elevated.
-As the soil has insulating properties that the root felt does not have, the grass is suddenly deprived of this protection and is, therefore, more vulnerable to destruction by winter.
-The ideal time for defoliating (improperly called stubble cultivation) is the same as for over-seeding and the first fall fertilization.
-There are two ways to control the root felt: the aeration by coring and defeutering.
-Core aeration consists of removing carrots.
+As the soil has insulating properties that the root felt lacks, the grass can become deprived of this protection.

-Once all the stubble has been removed, ventilate your lawn by making small holes evenly in it.
-This will loosen up the soil, compacted by the passage and the dry spells of summer, thus helping the air to penetrate the ground and also increasing the drainage of the lawns, which will be favorable during the winter months.
+Once all the stubble has been removed, ventilate your lawn by making small, evenly distrubuted holes.
+This will loosen up the soil that’s been compacted by the dry spells of summer.
+This helps the air penetrate the ground, increasing the drainage of the lawn, which will be favorable during the winter months.

-To aerate your lawn, you can use a fork or a rake aerator (to reserve for small areas if you do not want to exhaust to invigorate your yard).
-You will also find special crampon soles for this purpose.
-If not, an easy solution for all surfaces is the aerator extension that attaches to the Mantis tiller for smoother, faster and more comfortable work.
+To aerate your lawn, you can use a fork or a rake aerator (to reserve for small areas, if you do not want to exhaust your yard).
+You can also find special crampon soles for this purpose at the local garden shop.
+If not, an easy solution for all surfaces is the aerator extension that attaches to the tiller for smoother, faster and more comfortable work.

 Remove Dead Leaves Before First Snow